mukumbasar/ptn-demo-ui/README.md

-An interview project made with React.
+A React-based project showcasing various features and tools, in sync with a web-api.

 ## Tools:
 - Context: For state management.